How to recycle household waste at our recycling centres.

-We are unable to accept liquid paint, as liquid wastes are banned from landfill sites, so if you can't use it up or find it a good home by giving it away you will need to harden it before disposal.
+We are unable to accept liquid paint, as liquid wastes are banned from the Energy Recovery Facility.
+If you can't use it up or find it a good home by giving it away, you will need to harden it before disposal.

 You can buy a paint hardener, or add sawdust, sand or soil to the tin and leave the lid off until the paint becomes solid and dry (please pierce the dried paint before taking it to a Waste Recycling Centre to make sure it's fully hardened).